equinor/flowify-documentation/docs/workflows.md

 We will use the HTTP GET component from [building a brick](./bricks.md#building-a-brick) to fetch a random number from [https://www.randomnumberapi.com/api/v1.0/random?count=1](https://www.randomnumberapi.com/api/v1.0/random?count=10).
 As the API returns an array of number, try to build a new brick component that extract the first item of an array and set the item as an output.

 ### Objective
 We set an workflow input (a URL) and pass it into the HTTP GET component.
 The HTTP GET component will output an array of numbers.
-The array will then passed into the new component you made, extract the first item and set it as output of the component.
+The array will then passed into another component extracting the first item and print to log.

 ### Adding components
 Add required components from marketplace